-A certain level of stress is a constant state we all live in, whether financial challenges, job demands or relationship tensions.
-On top of this we live in world where technology is vying for our attention 24 hours a day.
-Stress has an evolutionary advantage as it helped us evolve by alerting us to any potential threats from predators.
-Though our stress nowadays is more of perceived threats than actual physical ones.
+A certain level of stress is a constant state we all live in, whether financial challenges, job demands, or relationship tensions.
+On top of this, we live in a world where technology is vying for our attention 24 hours a day.
+Stress has an evolutionary advantage as it helped us evolve by alerting us to any potential threats from predators; though our stress nowadays is more of perceived threats than actual physical ones.

-This constant stress over time, inhibits our body from functioning properly and causes a flood of adrenaline and cortisol, our stress hormone through our bodies at levels far more than they it’s designed to handle.
-This not only affects our bodies, but also our minds.
-So our ability to successfully adapt to these highly adverse conditions we have created, requires a high level of resilience.
+This constant stress over time inhibits our body from functioning properly and causes a flood of adrenaline and cortisol; our stress hormone through our bodies at levels far more than they are designed to handle.
+This not only affects our bodies but also our minds.
+So our ability to successfully adapt to these highly adverse conditions we have created requires a high level of resilience.

 The neurobiological concept of resilience can’t be narrowed down to a single chemical or hormone, but rather is the result of the interaction of multiple chemical elements working in concert throughout complex networks within the human brain and body.